 Take a friend of mine who's been married to her future faker for almost two decades at this point.
 There are specific things that he told her in their first year of marriage that he's still promising to this day.
 Why would she marry someone like that?
 Well, that's kind of a write-up on its own.
 What I will say is sometimes what happens is we want someone or a certain kind of relationship so badly that we will keep giving them passes on not keeping their word because our emotions tell us that someday that won't be the case—someday, they will change.
 Meanwhile, they enjoy the way our eyes light up and how we champion for them when they do tell us that they plan on doing "this" or "that".

-So, what should you do to guard your heart, mind and body from these tips of ninja-you're-trippin' individuals?
+So, what should you do to guard your heart, mind, and body against these tips of ninja-you're-trippin' individuals?

 Future Faking 101: 5 Tips for Avoiding Getting Entangled with a Future Faker